iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 # Contributing to This Project

-We appreciate your interest in the project!
-Whether you’ve found a bug, have a feature idea, want to contribute, or just have questions, we welcome your input.
+We are happy about your interest in the project.
+Did you encounter a bug, do you have a feature idea to improve the framework, do you want to participate in the development or do you just have questions about the project?

-Please follow these guidelines to ensure your contributions are valuable and transparent for the community.
+We appreciate any contribution to improve the project.
+Please adhere to the following guidelines.
+The guidelines apply to all contributors, i.e., also to the project maintainers, to make the contribution valuable and transparent for the project community.

+## Contact

+In addition to the [discussions](https://github.com/iavofficial/IAVFrontendFramework/discussions) section, you can contact the project maintainers via [mail](mailto:frontendframework@iav.de).

 ## How to Contribute